Fleker/mem-os/README.md

     * Lower-level than I plan on implementing.
 * Separate memory / storage systems
     * As this is simulating a system with a joint memory/storage, this isn't something I plan on implementing.

-## What is that thing?
-This is the mascot of MemOS, MemGiraffre.

 ## Using MemOS